Paribus Review 2020: Is Paribus Safe and Legit or Is It a Scam?Cash Back Sites and Apps

 If you shop online frequently, you probably know what it’s like to see something you just bought go on sale soon after.
 Sometimes you just have to accept the unfortunate timing, but you’d be surprised how many retailers are willing to make up the difference.

 Paribus saves you money by helping you get cash back when there’s a price drop after your purchase.
-It also checks to make sure your orders arrive on time, and helps you get refunds on shipping fees when they’re late.
+It also helps you get shipping fees refunded when deliveries are delayed.
 Finally, it automatically tracks return policies and lets you know when you’re approaching a deadline for sending something back.

 One potential drawback with Paribus is that you have to give it access to your email inbox.
 The company promises this isn’t as invasive as it sounds and that your privacy is never compromised, but you’ll have to consider whether the risk, however small, is worth it to you.

 That said, Paribus is legit and is backed by a major finance company.
 Our Paribus review will cover the service’s features, how it might save you money, and the potential downsides.